Joel K. Cartwright

 - AA, Wake Technical Community College

-Joel Cartwright conducts research in the Violence and Victimization Research Program, part of the RTI International Center for Justice, Safety, and Resilience.
+Joel Cartwright conducts research in the Court Systems Research Program, part of the RTI International Center for Courts and Corrections Research.
 With skills in quantitative and qualitative data analysis and reporting, he has contributed to a variety of projects at the crossroads of criminology and psychology.

-Mr. Cartwright, who joined RTI in 2013, is a decorated U.S. Army veteran who served during Operation Enduring Freedom.
+Dr. Cartwright, who joined RTI in 2013, is a decorated U.S. Army veteran who served during Operation Enduring Freedom.
 He has a special interest in military and veteran populations.
-He is president-elect of the International Association of Forensic Mental Health Services Student Board and active in the American Psychology-Law Society.
+He is past president of the International Association of Forensic Mental Health Services Student Board and active in the American Psychology-Law Society.